WELCOME TO THE COURSE

 Checklist for admitted students

 Follow this simple list of things to complete your enrolment at Umeå University.
 It includes: how to secure housing, getting a residence permit (for citizens from outside the EU/EEA and Switzerland), tuition payment (if applicable), travel directions and more.Close

-International students are recommended to arrive at least a few days before the start of the regular term, preferably prior to the Orientation.
-If you fail to arrive on time, you have to contact the study counselor as soon as possible, but not later than one week ahead of the course start, or you may not be able to register for the programme.
+International students are recommended to arrive at least a few days before the start of the regular semester, preferably prior to the Orientation.
+If you fail to arrive on time, you have to contact the study counselor as soon as possible, but no later than one week ahead of the course start, or you may not be able to register for the programme or course.

-If you will have housing through the International Housing Office you will receive information about your arrival in your offer of housing.
+If you will have student housing through the Housing Office at Umeå University you will receive information about your arrival in your offer of housing.

 Don't forget - Umeå has cold winters, so pack accordingly with a warm jacket, warm shoes, gloves and hat.Close

-As a new student, you need to activate your user account approximately two weeks prior to the term start in order to, for instance:
+As a new student, you need to activate your user account approximately two weeks prior to the start of the semester in order to, for instance:

 If you are a new student, you will automatically receive a user account when you are admitted, but you will need to activate it for it to function properly.
-You will not be able to activate it until approximately two weeks prior to the term start.
+You will not be able to activate it until approximately two weeks prior to the start of the semester.